Project Details - Ongoing

 Clinical decision support (CDS) tools provide physicians and other healthcare providers with assistance in clinical decision-making tasks.
-Historically, these tools have been designed and built within organizations for specific electronic health records (EHRs) and clinical environments.
-This method of development has meant that these tools can’t be used across organizations and clinical settings.
-In addition, when guidelines change, each individual organization must update their individual tools--a process many fail to do in a timely fashion, resulting in potential patient safety issues.
+Historically, these tools have been designed and built within organizations for specific electronic health records (EHRs) and clinical environments, which can make it difficult to use the tools across different organizations and clinical settings.
+In addition, when guidelines change, each individual organization must update their individual tools--a process many fail to do in a timely fashion, resulting in potential issues for patient safety and clinical care.

 For more than a decade, the Northwell Health Center for Health Innovations and Outcomes Research (CHIOR) has been developing, testing, validating, and evaluating CDS tools and systems.
-CHIOR’s primary focus has been on clinical prediction rules (CPRs), a form of CDS that uses data to calculate patient-specific probabilities.
+One of CHIOR’s primary focuses has been on clinical prediction rules (CPRs), a form of CDS that uses data to calculate patient-specific probabilities.
 Recently, the focus has been on increasing the speed at which evidence is translated into clinical practice utilizing CDS.
-One mechanism to accomplish this would be to shift to a model that is vendor-agnostic using a service-oriented architecture (SOA) software running outside of an EHR.
+One mechanism to accomplish this would be to shift to a model that is vendor-agnostic using service-oriented architecture (SOA) software running outside of an EHR.
 This model would allow tools to be available to any EHR within any organization and clinical setting, and to allow for broader updating when guidelines change.
 Such an approach would markedly reduce the cost of developing and maintaining CDS, and potentially increase the uptake of evidence-based research findings into clinical practice.
 This current research will develop, test, and evaluate an SOA platform-based CDS system.
-Two evidence-based derived and validated CPRs - the IMPROVE Risk Model for Venous Thromboembolism and the Wells’ criteria for pulmonary embolism – will be made available via this platform utilizing Fast Healthcare Interoperability Resources (FHIR) standards where possible.
-The research will take place in two healthcare settings: inpatient and the emergency department, at two clinical sites, using two different commercial EHRs.
+Two evidence-based derived and validated CPRs--the IMPROVE-DD (D-Dimer) Risk Model for Venous Thromboembolism (VTE) and the Wells’ criteria for pulmonary embolism-–will be made available via this platform utilizing Fast Healthcare Interoperability Resources (FHIR) standards where possible.
+The research will take place in two healthcare settings: inpatient and the emergency department, at two clinical sites.

 The specific aims of the research are as follows: